 The law allows schools to consider individual requests to authorise a future avoidable absence.
 However before the school can authorise any such requests, they must satisfy themselves that there are exceptional circumstances which justify such a decision.
 It is entirely the responsibility of the parent submitting the request to provide sufficient information/evidence in order to establish this fact.
-The request for leave must come from a parent with whom the child normally resides

-If a child then stays away from school for more than the authorised period this must be recorded as unauthorised absence and could be quoted in a prosecution for poor attendance.
+The request for leave must come from a parent with whom the child normally resides If a child then stays away from school for more than the authorised period this must be recorded as unauthorised absence and could be quoted in a prosecution for poor attendance.
 If the child is away from school for a total of four weeks or more, the school may have the option to take the child off roll subject to the Education (Pupil Registration) (England) Regulations 2006.
 In the case of unexpected extended absence, it is advisable that the parent fully informs the school as to the reasons.
 If a child is removed from roll, there is no guarantee that the child will regain a place at the school.

-Unavoidable absence from school will be authorised if it is for the following reasons:

-- Genuine illness - Unavoidable medical / dental appointments (but try to make these after school if at all possible) - Days of religious observance - Seeing a parent who is on leave from the armed forces - External examinations - When Traveller children go on the road with their parents
+Unavoidable absence from school will be Other examples of absence from school that authorised if it is for the following reasons: will not be authorised: Genuine illness Unavoidable medical / dental appointments (but Any type of shopping try to make these after school if at all possible) Looking after siblings or unwell parents Days of religious observance Minding the house Seeing a parent who is on leave from the armed Birthdays forces Resting after a late night External examinations Relatives visiting or visiting relatives • When Traveller children go on the road with their parents Please contact your child's principal/headteacher if you wish to discuss this issue.